SSG-DRD-IOT/Industrial-IoT-Workshop/README.md

 Give your device IP address as "Server" and your user name in "Username"

-Make sure that "Authentication method" is selected as "Password:" and enter your device passwrod there
+Make sure that "Authentication method" is selected as "Password:" and enter your device password there

 Click on Connect